BruskaTech/UnityEPL/Documentation/articles/FAQ.md

     1. Click *Edit > Project Settings*.
     1. Go to *Script Execution Order*.
-    1. Click the *+* to add a script and select UnityEPL.MainManager.
+    1. Click the *+* to add a script and select PsyForge.MainManager.
     1. Set the value of this new item to *-10* (or anything less than 0).

 1. ### You start the experiment, but all you see is the empty background (looks like the sky)